-Most importantly, it also enables decarbonisation of existing fossil-based pathways.
-Decarbonisation can be achieved by replacing fossil-based energy carriers by renewable electricity-based ones.
-It implies that carbon built into the transport fuel or chemical product should be based on recycled carbon.
+Moreover, converting electrical energy into chemical energy enables decarbonisation (or actually recarbonisation) of existing fossil-based chemical production.
+This decarbonisation occurs when ‘waste’-carbon is built into a chemical product.
 A technology which uses renewable electricity as the energy source and CO₂ as the carbon source effectively closes the carbon cycle.